Derivation Verbs from Nouns

 Creates verbs from nouns.

-Add a specialized wu- prefix and the -uw ending to a noun to form a verb based on the meaning of that noun, with a possessive quality built into its meaning.
+Add a specialized wu- prefix and the -uw ending to a noun to form a verb based on the meaning of that noun, with a possessive quality built into the meaning.

 Nouns using the possessive suffix -um in possessed noun forms incorporate this suffix into the possessive verb, but obviative markings are not included.